jhpark-prof/ntruplus-security-considerations/draft-todo-yourname-protocol.md

 Using f and h^{-1}, the decapsulation algorithm recovers candidate values of r and m from the ciphertext c.
 The recovered values are then processed using the SOTP decoding operation, producing an n-bit message m' (denoted as m' in Algorithm 13 of {{KpqC2025}}).
 This decoding procedure always produces an output message, regardless of whether a decoding error occurs.

 The recovered message m', together with H(pk), is used to derive both a candidate shared secret K and an intermediate randomness r' (denoted as r' in Algorithm 13 of {{KpqC2025}}).
 Subsequently, two validation checks are performed.
 The first verifies that the SOTP decoding succeeds withput error.
-The second verifies that the recovered polynomial r matches the regenerated value r'.
+The second verifies that the recovered polynomial r matches the regenerated randomness r'.
 Only if both checks succeed is the shared secret K accepted; otherwise, the decapsulation algorithm returns a decapsulation error.